Documentation Index

 4. Create DB Clusters

 After you complete testing the application server connection, create DB Cluster that will communicate with the application server.
-The DB Cluster can be created from the Services > Database > Cloud DB Serverless menu on the NAVER Cloud Platform console without a separate service subscription request.
+To create a DB Cluster without a separate service subscription, navigate to Menu > Services > Database > Cloud DB Serverless in the VPC environment of the NAVER Cloud Platform console.

 5. Set ACG